 Refrigeration and air conditioning are core components in Canada to battle the summer heat.
 Air conditioning technology is being updated very quickly.
 The average lifespan of an air conditioner is about 10-15 years.
 Older air conditioners are expensive to maintain and have a high energy consumption because they have a reduced cooling efficiency.
 This will cause electricity bills to increase year after year.
 Generally, replacing one after ten years is recommended as repair costs can be up to half the price of a new air conditioner.
 The energy needed for air conditioning typically costs a lot, so a well-oiled and newly designed cooling unit will provide a cheaper and smoother summer experience.

-The main signs that you may need a replacement or a service are when your air conditioner makes strange noises, or your cooling performance worsens.
+The main signs that you may need a replacement or a service are when your air conditioner makes strange noises or your cooling performance worsens.
 Other symptoms are if the outside unit is dirty, stop airflow or anything out of the ordinary.
 Mas Air Home Comfort can care for your maintenance if your team needs to be serviced.

 If you choose to replace or purchase a new unit, our Equipment and Home Assessment Specialists will evaluate your air conditioner based on its type, age, and usage habits.
 They will determine if it needs to be replaced or serviced and recommend a maintenance plan or a specific air conditioner model.

 Once the assessment is complete, our licensed professional staff will quickly, accurately, and reliably perform the air conditioning installation or maintenance process.
 We focus on proper air conditioner installation and maintenance, testing and tuning a range of factors such as circuitry, plumbing, and equipment compatibility to ensure a seamless process.
-After the installation is completed, we also have regular follow-up phone calls to ensure 100% installation completion and satisfaction surveys.
+After the installation, we also have regular follow-up phone calls to ensure 100% installation completion and satisfaction surveys.

 In terms of air conditioner types, there are currently three mainstream air conditioners on the market in Canada: